benjaminsmith-ipe/benjaminsmith-ipe.github.io/dataviz.md

 _**Market Structure**_ refers to regulatory actions and new legislation primarily aimed at addressing the structure, or composition, of different economic market segments.
 This includes new antitrust enforcement rules and competition laws.<br>

-_**Consumer Welfate**_ refers to regulatory actions and new legislation primarily aimed at addressing an issue that threatens the welfare of consumers.
+_**Consumer Welfare**_ refers to regulatory actions and new legislation primarily aimed at addressing an issue that threatens the welfare of consumers.
 This includes data privacy legislation, content moderation policies, and cybersecurity rules.<br>

 _**Sector Specific**_ refers to regulatory actions and new legislation primarily aimed at addressing sector specific issues.
 This includes open banking rules and requirements for tech platforms offering financial services.